How does contamination occur?

 Contamination of the water supply can occur in the following ways:

 - When there has been a leak of sewage into the drinking water source.

 - Where staff or cleaners have employed poor hygiene practices, for example, not washing hands after visiting the toilet and then touching a water outlet, such as a tap.

 What is the legislation?

-The Water Supply (Water Quality) Regulations and the Water Supply (Water Quality) (Scotland) Regulations.
+The Water Supply (Water Quality) Regulations and the Public Water Supplies (Scotland) Regulations.
 These regulations set strict guidelines to the physical properties of drinking water.
 They also state that drinking water should not contain certain chemicals or micro-organisms, such as E.coli bacteria.
-The legislation is further enforced by the Workplace (Health, Safety and Welfare) Regulations, which state that every employer has a duty to supply “wholesome” drinking water.
+The legislation is further enforced by the Workplace (Health, Safety and Welfare) Regulations, which state that every employer has a duty to supply "wholesome" drinking water.

 What other health risks are posed by E.coli?